 Institutional Review Boards are commonplace and are often required at educational institutions and other organizations that receive Federal funds.

 You should ask.
-All you need to do is contact the Human Subjects Institutional Review Board Administrator, Amanda Richardson, and explain a bit about your project.
+All you need to do is contact the Human Subjects Institutional Review Board Administrator, Lauren Olewnik, and explain a bit about your project.

 The definition of “human subjects research” in this context is a systematic investigation that collects data from humans through intervention, interaction, or uses identifiable private information for the purposes of contributing to generalizable knowledge.
 Many forms of surveys, interviews, observations, and experiments led by faculty, staff, and students at Castleton meet this definition.

 Whether or not a project needs HSIRB review can be complex and difficult to determine.
-To ensure compliance, you should contact HSIRB Administrator to see if your project needs review.
+To ensure compliance, you should contact the HSIRB to see if your project needs review.

 To prepare for review, you will need to have all instruments (e.g., survey questions), participant/subject recruitment materials, a clear description of all study-related procedures, and consent documentation ready.

 The HSIRB’s main concern is for the rights and welfare of research participants.
 It is guided by the ethical principles of the Belmont Report and the criteria established in Title 45, Part 46 of the Code of Federal Regulations (i.e., the Common Rule).
 Review includes weighing risk versus benefit, whether or not participation is truly voluntary, whether or not there are adequate protections for privacy and confidentiality of data, ensuring the informed consent process is adequate, to name a few.

-No. Projects are first reviewed by the HSIRB Adminstrator to determine the level of review required.
+No. Projects are first reviewed by the HSIRB Administrator to determine the level of review required.
 Levels of review include Exempt, Expedited, and Full Board.
 The level of review depends on several factors including the purpose of the project, the population under study, and the level of risk for subjects.
 Only projects that require Full Board review are sent to the full committee.